ro-drick/VLAN-ROAS-Configuration-Part-2/README (8).md

-# Cisco Packet Tracer Lab - Day 18
+# Cisco Packet Tracer Lab - Multilayer Switching

-This lab continues from Day 17, with SW2 replaced by a multilayer switch.
+This lab continues from a <a href= "">previous exercise</a>, with SW2 replaced by a multilayer switch.
 The goal of this lab is to configure inter-VLAN routing and ensure connectivity to external networks using a Layer 3 point-to-point connection between SW2 and R1.

 ## Lab Setup